av3000/japanese-vma/README.md

 - [ ] Make demo gifs to showcase main features.
 - [ ] Add swagger for Laravel API, add models for swagger to use swagger UI for quick API usage
 - [ ] Refactor single component to functional component using latest react hooks in a composition way to have example component.
+- [ ] Strengthen authorization with more persistant implementation..
 - [ ] Implement react-query for query-based approach of server-data facing for frontend
 - [ ] Create nhk easy news scrapper to get each days news.
+- [ ] re-vamp styling, especially for small UI elements like links, buttons with icons, screen spacings.
 - [ ] Design a way to offload scanning algorithm from client to server.
 - [ ] Create service worker to build queues for scanning algorithm of user texts to find kanjis and words.
 - [ ] Create Github Actions for frontend.
 - [ ] Create Github Actions for backend.
 - [ ] Write E2E tests for frontend.
+- [?]
+Client side PDF customization.
+Generate on Backend, customize on frontend.
+- [?]
+Cache or Store pre-generated materials like PDFs.